spiegelib/spiegelib/_sources/getting_started/installation.rst.txt

 pip installation
 ----------------

-Use the following command to install *spiegel* using pip from the Python Packaging Index (PyPI).
+Use the following command to install *SpiegeLib* using pip from the Python Packaging Index (PyPI).
 This will also install all dependencies, except for RenderMan.

 .. code-block::

-	$ python3 -m pip install spiegel
+	$ python3 -m pip install spiegelib

 If you want to install in a anaconda environment.
 Make sure you have created a python3 anaconda environment and have activated that environment (See :ref:`Anaconda Environment<anaconda_env>`)

 .. code-block::

-	(new_siegel_env)$ python -m pip install spiegel
+	(new_spgl_env)$ python -m pip install spiegelib

 .. _librenderman_conda_install: